bshaffer/ChartDown/README.md

     --
     text: | | | p>. *D.S.
 Al Coda*
     G C | D G $ | C G | G* :}
-    text: The poor man cried | when the food arrived | and it smelled like feet
+    text: The poor man cried | when the food arrived | because it smelled of feet

 In this example, not only are the poor lyrics continued, but a D.S.
 Al Coda is added.
 The text for the coda will appear above the final bar and be aligned right, so that it will be directly over the